The Worst Song Lyrics Ever Written

 L.A. to Chicago ...

-There are many cities and towns on the East Coast, so why not name one of them,
+There are many cities on the East Coast, so why name a city that lies several hundred miles inland?

 Most Ostentatiously Overblown Lyrics Imaginable

-"My Way" would be a good candidate, except that "McArthur Park" is so overblown that no other song can possibly rival it:
+"My Way" would be a good candidate, except that "MacArthur Park" is so overblown that no other song can possibly rival it: